-Along on our recent NorCal weekend trek that took us to Thomas Hill and Linn’s, another highlight was my invite to at last visit The Hearst Castle.
-Being a California native, its a bit embarrassing that the castle has been on my to-do list FOREVER.
-Michael had not been, either, and off we headed to the gorgeous San Simeon for our Grand Room Tour!
+Along on our recent NorCal weekend trek that took us to Thomas Hill and Linn’s, another highlight was my invite to at last visit the Hearst Castle.
+Being a California native, it’s a bit embarrassing that the castle has been on my to-do list FOREVER.
+Michael had not been either, and off we headed to the gorgeous San Simeon for our Grand Room Tour.

-With each tour lasting about an hour, we were due for at 2:20pm.
+With each tour lasting about an hour, we were due at 2:20pm.
 That gave us ample time to enjoy Cambria’s Moon Stone Beach that morning.
 Nestled in San Simeon, Hearst Castle is about a 30 minute drive from Paso Robles and Cambria.
-A gorgeous ride over Highway 1 took us to the Visitor’s Center where you not only check in for your tour, but, the center also boasts a great cafeteria-dining style cafe, coffee stand, a beautiful boutique as well as their Hearst Castle theatre.
+A gorgeous ride over Highway 1 took us to the Visitor’s Center where you not only check in for your tour but, the center also boasts a great cafeteria-dining style cafe, coffee stand, a beautiful boutique as well as their Hearst Castle theatre.

 Reminding me a bit of my recent visit to Graceland, your castle tour begins on a bus ride up a stunning winding hill to reach the top of vista where, you guessed it, the castle lays.
 During our ride up, our guided tour begins with Paso Robles resident and Jeopardy host himself, Alex Trebek, giving visitors a glimpse into the rich history and the depths of William Randolph Hearst and his remarkable empire.

 Once we arrived, our Grand Tour quickly began with our insightful and resourceful host.
 He had a difficult task right out the gate as to explain where the infamous Hearst Castle pool is.
 It is indeed there, but, well, empty and under construction.
-The castle’s pool is so famous that he admitted many visitors are led to believe their tour is simply that of the POOL, and, not much else!
+The castle’s pool is so famous that he admitted many visitors are led to believe their tour is simply that of the POOL and not much else.

 Made legendary (and what many think of when they hear of Hearst Castle) by souvenirs and stock photos, Mr. Hearst was known to simply “patch up” the pool over the years.
 So much, that major damage had occurred and was causing the grounds to be draining thousands of pounds of water a day.
 Now that a contractor has been decided by the city, you can rest assured that plans to have the pool restored by this year are under way.